zeitgeistpm/documentation/docs/liquidity.md

 This phenomenon is called _slippage_ and is a side effect of low liquidity.
-If trades are made whose size significantly change the balances in the pool (ten percent in this case), the constant product formula causes the prices at which the trade is executed to "slip" up.
+If trades are made whose size significantly change the balances in the pool (ten percent in this case), the constant product formula causes the prices at which the trade is executed to "slip" up or down.

 If, instead of 10 ETH and 40,000 USDT, we had 100 ETH and 400,000 USDT in the pool, the same trade would cause the price to "only" slip by 40 USDT.
 This shows